Hot honey cedar plank salmon served with citrus quinoa and greens at The Amber Hearth

 Where It Shines — And Where It Could Improve

-No place is perfect, so here’s the balanced take.
+No place is perfect, so he What Works

 • Open kitchen adds energy